guptadhruv1901/Basic-Text-Editor/README.md

 ## Contact

-If you have any questions, feel free to reach out to us at [contact_information].
+If you have any questions, feel free to reach out to us at [Dhruv Gupta](https://github.com/guptadhruv1901).